Genocides in history (1490 to 1914): Haiti

+Hispaniola

+The Taíno genocide refers to the extermination of the indigenous population of Hispaniola due to forced labor and exploitation by the Spanish.
+Raphael Lemkin considered Spain's abuses of the native population of the Americas to constitute cultural and even outright genocide including the abuses of the encomienda system.
+University of Hawaii historian David Stannard describes the encomienda as a genocidal system which "had driven many millions of native peoples in Central and South America to early and agonising deaths."
+Yale University's genocide studies program supports this view regarding the abuses in Hispaniola.
+Andrés Reséndez argues that even though the Spanish were aware of the spread of smallpox, they made no mention of it until 1519, a quarter century after Columbus arrived in Hispaniola.
+Instead he contends that enslavement in gold and silver mines was the primary reason why the Native American population of Hispaniola dropped so significantly and that even though disease was a factor, the native population would have rebounded the same way Europeans did during the Black Death if it were not for the constant enslavement they were subject to.
+According to anthropologist Jason Hickel, a third of Arawak workers died every six months from lethal forced labor in the mines.
+Conley and de Waal highlight the weaponisation of starvation employed by conquistadors against the Taíno as being a contributing factor to the genocide, and historian Harald E. Braun highlight Jaragua massacre in 1503 as a case of genocidal massacre.

 Mexico

 Yucatán

 The Caste War of Yucatán (approx. 1847–1901) against the population of European descent, known locally as Yucatecos, who held political and economic control of the region.
 Adam Jones wrote:

-"Genocidal atrocities on both sides cost up to 200,000 killed."
+"Genocidal atrocities on both sides cost up to 200,000 killed".

 Apaches

 In 1835, Don Ignacio Zuniga, commander of the presidios of northern Sonora, asserted that since 1820, the Apaches had killed at least 5,000 Mexican settlers in retaliation for land encroachments in Apachería.
 The State of Sonora then offered a bounty on Apache scalps in 1835.
 Beginning in 1837, the State of Chihuahua also offered a bounty of 100 pesos per warrior, 50 pesos per woman and 25 pesos per child.

 Yaquis

 The Mexican government's response to the various uprisings of the Yaqui tribe have been likened to genocide particularly under Porfirio Diaz.
 By the end of Diaz's rule at least 20,000 Yaquis were killed in Sonora and their population was reduced from 30,000 to 7,000.
 Mexican president Andrés Manuel López Obrador said he'd be willing to offer apologies for the abuses in 2019.